A growing number of services say they are at 'tipping point' and will not be able to deliver a professional service if cuts continue.

 Police cuts do have consequences, even if the government remains in denial.
 Labour has committed to restoring 10,000 police officers.
 As much as people want decent jobs, good education and fully working NHS, they also want to feel safe.
 Labour will not fail them.

 Diane Abbott is the Shadow Home Secretary and Labour MP for Hackney North and Stoke Newington.
 She tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.